traefik/traefik/docs/content/plugins/overview.md

 Traefik Pilot can also monitor connected Traefik instances and issue alerts when one is not responding, or when it is subject to security vulnerabilities.

+!!! note "Availability"
+    Plugins are available for Traefik 2.30-RC1 and later.

 !!! danger "Experimental Features"
     Plugins can potentially modify the behavior of Traefik in unforeseen ways.
     Exercise caution when adding new plugins to production Traefik instances.